kyma-project/telemetry-manager/docs/contributor/arch/013-resource-attributes-enrichment-for-non-workload-metrics.md

 Then, we can delete all the resource attributes with dummy values in the Metric Gateway.

 - _Pro_: If someone inspects the metrics emitted by the Metric Agent, it will be clear that the resource attributes with the dummy values are not desired.
-- <em>Con</em>: If a user deploys his own OTel Collector and sends metrics to the Metric Gateway, then the unwanted resource attributes will not be deleted, as they will not have the dummy values.
+- _Con_: If a user deploys their own OTel Collector and sends metrics to the Metric Gateway, then the unwanted resource attributes will not be deleted, because they will not have the dummy values.

 ### Option 3: Directly Deleting unwanted Resource Attributes